koding/koding/README.gitlab.markdown

 to use GitLab Development Kit which you can get it from [here](https://gitlab.com/gitlab-org/gitlab-development-kit).

-After all those steps gitlab should be running on `localhost:3000`
+After all those steps, gitlab should be running on `localhost:3000`

 ## Integration